yurimello/game-of-life/README.md

-* Services (job queues, cache servers, search engines, etc.) it uses sidekiq to generate next states and action cable to update frontend state
+* Services (job queues, cache servers, search engines, etc.) it uses sidekiq to generate next states and action cable to update frontend state it uses active storage to store csv file